Should You Check the Virtual Currency Checkbox on Form 1040?

 Virtual currency is a form of digital currency that can be used to make purchases on the Internet.
 It can also be traded for other virtual currencies, as well as fiat currency which is the real-world paper currency we are all accustomed to using.

-The best-known types of virtual currency are cryptocurrencies such as Bitcoin and Ethereum.
+The best-known types are cryptocurrencies such as Bitcoin and Ethereum.

 How Does the IRS Tax Virtual Currency?